DFeliciano3/Movie-Search-Rating-App/README.md

 ```

 - Want your HTML document to load without waiting on sytlesheets or images to finish loading?
-Take a look at the DOMContentLoaded information
+Take a look at the DOMContentLoaded information:

 ```html